Den Helder: Population centres

-The municipality of Den Helder consists of the following cities, towns, villages and/or districts: Den Helder, Huisduinen, Julianadorp, and the hamlets Friese Buurt and De Kooy.
+The municipality of Den Helder consists of the towns and villages of Den Helder, Huisduinen and Julianadorp, and the hamlets Friese Buurt and De Kooy.

 The major areas of Den Helder are the Stad Binnen de Linie (a city within the city's defence line), Nieuw-Den Helder, and De Schooten.
 Nieuw-Den Helder was built in the 1950s, following World War II, when there was a great need for additional housing.
 De Schooten was constructed in the 1960s.

 Topography

-Dutch Topographic map of Den Helder (town), March 2014.
+Map of Den Helder (town), March 2014.

 Naval base and fortifications

 Den Helder was the site of a naval base as early as the 18th century.
 An Anglo-Russian invasion force landed at Den Helder in August 1799 and captured the Batavian navy there (see Battle of Castricum).
 French emperor Napoleon Bonaparte, visiting Den Helder in 1811, was impressed with the town's strategic location and ordered the construction of a fort (Kijkduin) and naval dockyards (Willemsoord).
 The docks were built during the years 1813–1827.
 In 1947, it officially became the Royal Netherlands Navy's main centre of operations.
 Den Helder continues to be the navy's main base today.
 The Royal Netherlands Naval College is also located in the city, as is the Dutch Navy Museum.

-The old naval dockyards of Willemsoord, located in the north of the city, now house restaurants, a cinema, and other recreational facilities.
+The old naval dockyards of Willemsoord, located in the north of the city, now house museums, restaurants, a cinema, and other recreational facilities.
 The naval docks and administration have been moved to a new location further east.

 The Fortifications of Den Helder, which protected the naval base and the entrance to the Noordhollandsch Kanaal significantly altered the landscape around Den Helder.
 A number of the old fortresses have now been repurposed for tourism and related industries and can be visited.